DudeNation/dudenation.github.io/_posts/2025-04-15-defcon-ctf-quals.md

 # PWN
 ## memory bank
-**Solvers:** *** <br>
+**Solvers:** xxx <br>
 **Author:** defcon

 ### Description
 ![memory_bank](/assets/img/defcon-ctf-quals_2025/memory_bank.png)

 ### Solution
-For this challenge, I just analyze from the writeup because I was not able to find the flag due to I miss some information when auditing the source code.
+For this challenge, I just analyze from the challenge solution because I was not able to find the flag due to I miss some information when auditing the source code.
 And also I have never play PWN before so I just want to challenge myself and learn something new. <br>
-After examining the source code in `index.js`:
+So after examining the source code in `index.js`:
 ```js
 // ANSI color codes
 const RESET = "\x1b[0m";